jessamynsmith/django-celery-example/README.md

     Heroku Postgres
 	RabbitMQ Bigwig
+	SendGrid  # optional, if you want to receive error emails

 Ensure the worker process is running from the Heroku dashboard for your app -> Resources -> dynos